New founders

 Much like the cost, the timeline really boils down to how complex your vision is.
 There's no one-size-fits-all answer, but we can talk in realistic ranges.

-For the big, enterprise-level behemoths—apps with serious, heavy-duty functionality and complex backends—the journey could easily take 9 months to a year or more.
-At AppyCamper, our whole model is built on sprints, which means you’ll see tangible progress every couple of weeks, keeping the momentum high and getting you to launch day sooner.
+For the big, enterprise-level behemoths—apps with serious, heavy-duty functionality and complex backends—the journey could easily take 6 months to a year or more.
+At AppyCamper, our whole model is built on sprints, which means you’ll see tangible progress every week, keeping the momentum high and getting you to launch day sooner.

 Are There Any Hidden Costs I Need to Worry About?